chiragvishnoi-01/Aviothic2.0_BitXBlood/OPEN_SOURCE_CHECKLIST.md

 # Open Source Project Checklist

-This document summarizes all the files and documentation created to properly open source the BloodLink project.
+This document summarizes all the files and documentation created to properly open source the Raktchain project.

 ## ✅ Completed Documentation Files